Notify me

 The Western Art Tradition includes architecture, painting, sculpture, literature, music, and other forms of creative expression.
 There is an opinion that architecture is the most fundamental of the arts, and that new art movements can often be seen in architecture before the other arts.

 It reflects, as well as contributing to, the development of societies it relates to.
-One of the most significant revolutions in its evolution was the Renaissance, which sparked a revival in art, science, and culture, emphasizing humanism and realism, and also rebelling against the existing traditions.
+One of the most significant well-known revolutions in its evolution was the Renaissance, which sparked a revival in art, science, and culture, emphasizing humanism and realism, and also rebelling against the existing traditions.

 The whole of the Western Art Tradition can be seen as a continual process of evolution, constantly challenging the currently accepted norms and perspectives, expanding into new areas and exploring innovative possibilities.
 Morse Peckham said (in “Beyond the Tragic Vision; the quest for identity in the nineteenth century”) that an artist “presents a way of escaping from some conventions.”